richwynmorris/LS180/sql_revision_notes.md

 - **Be familiar with using sub**-**queries**
 - What is a sub-query?

-    A sub-query is a nested query that is performed within an outer outer query.
+    A sub-query is a nested query that is used as a condition within an outer query.
 The result of his nested query is then used the operation of the outer query.
-This can remove the need to JOIN two separate tables and may have some performance benefits.
+This can remove the need to JOIN two separate tables together and may have some performance benefits.
 However, JOIN statements are generally more efficient.

 - What are the sub query expressions that can be used in combination with a nested query?
-    - `IN` - compares the evaluated expression of the outer query to the rows in the nested subquery.
-If the evalutated expression is in the contained within the nested sub query's rows, it returns true the row is selected.
+    - `IN` - compares the evaluated expression of the outer query to the rows in the virtual table returned by the nested subquery.
+If the evaluated expression is contained within the nested sub query's result, it returns true the row is selected.
-    - `NOT IN` - compares the evaluated expression of the outer query to the rows in the nested sub query.
-If the evaluated expression is NOT in the row, it returns true and the row is selected.
+    - `NOT IN` - compares the evaluated expression of the outer query to the rows in the virtual table returned by the nested sub query.
+If the evaluated expression is NOT in the nested sub query's result, it returns true and the row is selected.
-    - `ALL`  - checks if all of the rows selected by evaluated expression of outer query are in the nested sub query.
-If they are, the statement returns true and the specified rows are selected.
+    - `ALL`  - checks if all of the rows selected by evaluated expression of the outer query are in the virtual table returned by the nested sub query.
+If they are, the statement returns true and the specified rows are selected.  `ALL` uses operators to check for this condition. (=,>,<,)
-    - `SOME/ANY`  - checks if any of the rows selected by the evaluated expression of the outer query are contained within in the nested sub query.
-If they are, the statement returns true and all the specified rows are selected.
+    - `SOME/ANY`  - checks if any of the rows selected by the evaluated expression of the outer query are contained within in the virtual table returned by the nested sub query.
+If they are, the statement returns true and all the specified rows are selected. `ANY` of `SOME` uses operators(=,>,<,) to check for this condition.
-    - `EXISTS`  - checks to see the row selected by the evaluated expression of the outer query exists within the nested sub query.
-If it does, it returns true and the specified rows are selected.
+    - `EXISTS`  - checks to see if the nested sub query returns any results.
+If it does, it returns true and the specified rows in the outer query are selected.
-- Provide an example of sub query
+- Provide an example of sub query.

     ```sql
     CREATE TABLE pets (